Belarus: Opposition lawyer snatched by masked men, allies say | DW | 09.09.2020

 Znak was one of the few prominent opposition candidates in Belarus who has not yet been imprisoned.

-Znak is a member of the Coordination Council set up by opposition candidate Sviatlana Tsikhanouskaya, who ran against President Lukashenko in the August 9 presidential election.
+Znak is a member of the Coordination Council set up by opposition candidate Sviatlana Tsikhanouskaya who ran against Lukashenko in the August 9 presidential election.

+Tsikhanouskaya called on Russia to "support the Belarusian people" in a video message on Wednesday, describing Russia as leading a "propaganda campaign" against the protest movement.

-Authorities arrested more than 600 people over the weekend as anti-government marches took place protests across the country.
+Authorities arrested more than 600 people over the weekend.
+Rights groups have widely reported hundreds of counts of torture.

 ed/rt (Interfax, Reuters, AFP)